 Two great wheels, one on either side of the paddlewheeler, ploughed through the water, scooping and churning and spitting the waters of the Yukon River out behind them.
 The ship’s horn bellowed, announcing our passage to whoever might be on shore.

-At this point, leaving Dawson City, the Yukon River is framed by mountains and sprinkled with wooded islands and a few tiny settlements, so it seems likely most of the listeners are wildlife.
+At that point, leaving Dawson City, the Yukon River is framed by mountains and sprinkled with wooded islands and a few tiny settlements, so it seemed likely most of the listeners are wildlife.

-Before it reaches Dawson, the river has been lazily rolling along on the hot August days through glacially carved metamorphic rock.
-In other words, it has nowhere else to go but on and on and on towards its final destination, the Bering Sea.
+Before it reached Dawson, the river had been lazily rolling along on the hot August days through glacially carved metamorphic rock.
+In other words, it had nowhere else to go but on and on and on towards its final destination, the Bering Sea.

-But for that one August evening, I was caught in the pull of history, as I listened to the water splashing and watched the landscape passing, much as it would have looked to those miners who’d traveled thousands of miles for the chance of making it rich.
+But for that one August evening, I was caught in the pull of history, as I listened to the water splashing and watched the landscape passing, much as it would have looked to those gold rush dreamers who’d traveled thousands of miles for the chance of making it rich.